 The study estimated that “a surgeon in the United States leaves a foreign object such as a sponge or towel inside a patient’s body after an operation 39 times a week, performs the wrong procedure on a patient 20 times a week, and operates on the wrong body site 20 times a week.”

-Surgeons between the ages of 40 and 49 years were responsible for more than one third of the events, whereas surgeons older than 60 years were responsible for 14.4%.
-Approximately 6 in 10 of the surgeons involved in a never-event were named in more than 1 separate malpractice report, and more than 1 in 10 were involved in at least 1 separate surgical never-event.
+Surgeons between the ages of 40 and 49 years were responsible for more than one third of the events.
+Whereas surgeons older than 60 years were responsible for 14.4%.
+Approximately 6 in 10 of the surgeons that had connection with a never-event also had connection with more than 1 separate malpractice report.
+And more than 1 in 10 had at least 1 separate surgical never-event connection.

 Medical centers have put safeguards in place to prevent such mistakes.
-Among other things, they have instituted mandatory “time-outs” in the operating room, during which the team is supposed to match the surgical plans with the patient on the table; they have required that surgical sites be designated with indelible ink; and they have insisted that surgical team members count such items as sponges and towels before and after surgery.
+Among other things, they have instituted mandatory “time-outs” in the operating room.
+During that time the team is supposed to match the surgical plans with the patient on the table; they have required that surgical sites be designated with indelible ink; and they have insisted that surgical team members count such items as sponges and towels before and after surgery.

-But critics think more needs to be done, including public reporting of never-events.
-Such reporting would not only help consumers make informed choices; it would “put hospitals under the gun to make things safer,” says Marty Makary, an associate professor of surgery at Johns Hopkins and one of the study’s authors.
+But critics think people need to do more, including public reporting of never-events.
+Such reporting would not only help consumers make informed choices; it would “put hospitals under the gun to make things safer,” says Marty Makary.
+An associate professor of surgery at Johns Hopkins and one of the study’s authors.